notes for authors

 3.2.
 File format

-The source files required for an article are: a single file in WORD, OpenOffice or LaTeX format of the text, tables and figures of the article; a high-resolution graphics file (minimum 600 d.p.i.) in TIFF, PostScript, encapsulated PostScript or PNG format for each figure and scheme; and files of any supporting information.
-These should be uploaded as described in the online submission instructions.
+The source files required for an article include: a single file in Word, OpenDocument or LaTeX format of the text, tables and figures of the article; and a high-resolution graphics file (minimum 600 d.p.i.) in TIFF, PostScript, encapsulated PostScript, JPEG or PNG format for each figure and scheme.
+Supporting information should be provided in one of the formats listed at https://journals.iucr.org/services/filetypes.html.
+Files should be uploaded as described in the online submission instructions.

 3.3.
 Handling of articles